HR-CMGT/PRG06-vue-workshop/presentation/workshop2.md

 ## Events

 Since Vue components have no knowledge of their surroundings, events are the way for a component to respond to what happens in the application.
 In this example, the App component uses `v-on` to listen to a `movieclicked` event from the Card component.
+If that event happens, the `addToList` method will be called.

 APP.VUE
 ```
-<card v-on:movieclicked="addToList(index)"></card>
+<card v-on:movieclicked="addToList"></card>

+export default class App extends Vue {
+    addToList(){
+        console.log("a card was clicked")
+    }
+}
 ```
-Now, the card component uses `$emit` to send the `movieclicked` event:
+In the Card component we can use `$emit` to send the `movieclicked` event.
+In this case, we emit this event after a button in Card has been clicked.

 CARD.VUE
 ```